 - Has the biggest audience, where you’re bound to find your niche audience if you look carefully.

 This just goes on to show that Facebook is here to stay, and its advertising system is what your business needs — especially when you’re just starting out.

 However, don’t let this intimidate you.
-The only reason their ad system is sophisticated is because it has so much to offer to its advertisers.
+The only reason their ad system is sophisticated is that it has so much to offer to its advertisers.

 Without doing your homework on Facebook ads to learn more Facebook advertising tips, you may end up burning a hole in your wallet.

-This mostly happens when and if you rush in creating a new ad, rather taking a careful, calculated approach.
+This mostly happens when and if you rush in creating a new ad, rather than taking a careful, calculated approach.

 Given that Facebook’s monthly active users keep growing, you won’t have a problem reaching your target audience.

 Having said that, by learning a little bit about how Facebook ads work and taking the right steps (while avoiding the common mistakes)…

 Let’s look into five simple Facebook advertising tips to help you get the most out of your investment.

-5 Facebook Advertising Tips for Your Business
+5 Facebook Advertising Tips For Your Business

-#1: Ad Targeting the Appropriate Audience
+- Ad Targeting the Appropriate Audience

 One mistake that many new Facebook advertisers make is they try to reach as many people as possible with their ads.

 And this purpose should align with the core values of your target audience.
 When you target anyone and everyone, the ad’s purpose is defeated.

 This is one of the most important Facebook advertising tips to keep in mind if you want a positive return on your ad investment.

 There are three strong reasons as to why you need to learn the different targeting options.

-- You need your content to resonate with people who are not only interested in discovering your content, but are also open to sharing it with other relevant people.
+- You need your content to resonate with people who are not only interested in discovering your content but are also open to sharing it with other relevant people.

 - You need to reach people who are inherently curious about your type of business and want to learn more about it, thus will more likely to increase your page likes and follows.